 How can we expect our children to be growing up with good onscreen:offscreen balance if we are showing them such a poor example?
 Time and again evidence has shown that if children grow up in houses where adults smoke or drink heavily they are more likely to adopt the same habits in adulthood.
 It’s not rocket science to expect that the same is happening to this current generation growing up watching their parents unable to put down their phones even at mealtimes and on family holidays.

-So for National Unplugging Day this Sunday, let’s not make it all about the kids.
+So for National Unplugging Day on June 25th, let’s not make it all about the kids.
 Let’s focus on parents and adults setting the example.
 Let’s show our children that the ability to regularly put down and step away from screens to engage in the offline world is an important and enriching life skill.
 And let’s definitely all agree to stop using our smartphones on the loo!